boazbk/tcs/lec_03a_computing_every_function.md

-The NAND programing language is pretty much as "bare bones" as programming languages come.
+The NAND-CIRC programing language is pretty much as "bare bones" as programming languages come.
 After all, it only has a single operation.
 But, it turns out we can implement some "added features" on top of it.
 That is, we can show how we can implement those features using the underlying mechanisms of the language.